Privacy Policy

 General Conditions of Use

-This Policy is part of the General Terms and Conditions of the Bank and is subject to any rules, manuals or procedures governing the use of the Bank mobile application (hereafter “Usage Manuals”) as disclosed to the Customer personally or publicly on Bank’s website www.pacificprivatebank.com.
-In case of discrepancy between the provisions of this Policy and the provisions of the General Terms and Conditions or Usage Manuals, the latter shall prevail.
+This Privacy Policy is part of the General Terms and Conditions of the Bank and is subject to any rules, manuals or procedures governing the use of the Bank’s mobile application (hereafter “Usage Manuals”) as disclosed to the Customer personally or publicly on Bank’s website www.pacificprivatebank.com.
+In case of discrepancy between the provisions of this Privacy Policy and the provisions of the General Terms and Conditions or Usage Manuals, the latter shall prevail.

 Modifications

-The Bank may amend this Policy in accordance with any amendments to (i) the applicable laws, rules, regulations of Vanuatu, or (ii) the Bank’s internal rules, instructions and guidelines relating to the protection of confidential information and/or personal data.
+The Bank may amend this Privacy Policy in accordance with any amendments to (i) the applicable laws, rules, regulations of Vanuatu, or (ii) the Bank’s internal rules, instructions and guidelines relating to the protection of confidential information and/or personal data.

 Eimantas KazlauskasManaging Director